Topshelf/Topshelf/doc/source/configuration/config_api.rst

 Custom Install Actions
 ======================

-These settings allow user-specified code to be executed during the service install/uninstall process.
+These actions allow user-specified code to be executed during the service install/uninstall process.
+Each install action takes a *settings* parameter of type Topshelf.HostSettings, providing you with an API to service-related properties such as the *InstanceName*, *ServiceName*, etc.

 Before Install Actions
 ----------------------